eclipse-hono/hono/site/documentation/content/user-guide/mqtt-adapter.md

 * the AMQP 1.0 Messaging Network has capacity to process telemetry messages for the client's tenant and
 * the messages published by the client comply with the format defined by the Telemetry API.

-The protocol adapter checks the configured [message limit] ({{< relref "/concepts/resource-limits.md" >}}) before accepting any telemetry messages.
+The protocol adapter checks the configured [message limit]({{< relref "/concepts/resource-limits.md" >}}) before accepting any telemetry messages.
 If the message limit is exceeded or the incoming telemetry message cannot be processed, the connection to the client is closed.

 The devices can optionally indicate the content type of the payload by setting the *content-type* property explicitly in the `property-bag`.
 The `property-bag` is an optional collection of properties intended for the receiver of the message.
 A property bag is only allowed at the very end of a topic.
 It always starts with a `/?` character, followed by pairs of URL encoded property names and values that are separated by `&`.
 For example, a property bag containing two properties *seqNo* and *importance* looks like this: `/topic/name/?seqNo=10034&importance=high`.